 Teen Checking Accounts

-This account also comes equipped with useful financial literacy tools for you to teach your kids about money and how they can develop teenage money management skills.
+These accounts may also come with useful financial literacy tools that teach your kids about money and help them develop teenage money management skills.

 2. Do Your Due Diligence